aurelilia/aurelilia/README.md

 ## Hi there!

-I'm Ellie (pronouns she/they).
+I'm Ellie Leela (pronouns she/they).
 I enjoy programming as a hobby.

 Most of my projects are primarily hosted on my [Gitea](https://git.angm.xyz/ellie), only finished projects tend to be mirrored here on GitHub.